 HASHEIGHT develops products and services to create an inclusive, friendly, supportive environment for daily life, education, personal development, travel, and leisure for blind, visually impaired, deaf-blind, deaf people, and people with other types of disabilities limited them in their daily life experience.
 The Game itself, among other things, targeting the development of neuronet connection between people.
 We create products that improve the quality of their life and eliminate boundaries.
-"SWITCH ON" initiative combines projects and initiatives developing and enforcing in-born capabilities of neuro communication.
+"SWITCH ON" stream combines projects and initiatives developing and enforcing in-born capabilities of neuro communication.
 That makes it possible to include all people without exception in the broadest communication network.
 We create tools and instruments to train people suffering lack of core senses on how to train neuro communication and be switched on.

 HIRO neuronet connector connects people without devices, using in-born capabilities of brain and body.
 Also, side effects are having a positive impact on the biology and neuroscience of people.
 We are working on a product MVP, prepare that for patenting in UK and clinical studies at the University of Oxford, and perform scientific research to prove the underlying medical effect.

 Audazzle is a young UK company developing games and software for blind and visually impaired people.
 Two products were already released - Aloniverse AR Game Cards, and JumpinSaucers, computer game, and available for purchase in the UK.